-- 33.1 The Council of Governors at a general meeting of the Council of Governors shall decide the remuneration and allowances, and the other terms and conditions of office, of the Chairman and the other non-executive Directors. - 33.2 The Trust shall establish an executive remuneration committee of non-executive Directors to decide the remuneration and allowances, and the other terms and conditions of office, of the Chief Executive, other executive Directors and other senior managers not employed under the national terms and conditions of employment and pay.
+- 33.1 The Council of Governors at a general meeting of the Council of Governors shall decide the remuneration and allowances, and the other terms and conditions of office, of the Chairman and the other non-executive Directors. - 33.2 The Trust shall establish a committee of non-executive directors to decide the remuneration and allowances, and the other terms and conditions of office, of the Chief Executive and other executive directors.